griffinmyers/wirepig/docs/tcp.md

 dep.mock({ req: '1234', res: 'bleep' });
 ````

-Assume we establish a single connection with wirepig, the do the following:
+Assume we establish a single connection with wirepig, then do the following:

 1. We write `ab` to the socket.
 Wirepig will buffer `ab` and check all its mocks
    for a match.
 Since `ab` doesn't match `abcd` or `1234`, it does nothing.